 If you’re used to paleo baking then these ingredients are nothing out of the ordinary: coconut oil, coconut flour, tapioca flour, maple/honey etc.

-Making the cake is really just a matter of mixing together your wet ingredients and the sifting in the dry.
+Making the cake is really just a matter of mixing together the wet ingredients and the sifting in the dry.
 Bake at 350 and then sit back and wait until it’s cool enough to frost.
 The end result is a carrot cake that’s perfectly tender and moist and just the right amount of sweet & spice.

 Questions & Additional Tips